ajdavis25/paper-scraper/README.md

 - **subscribe:** send an email with the subject `subscribe` to `arxivastrophbot@gmail.com`
 - **unsubscribe:** send an email with the subject `unsubscribe`

-the bot will automatically update the mailing list and send a welcome/farewell message
+the bot will automatically update the mailing list every 15 minutes and send a welcome/farewell message

 ---